Griffiths Stadium: Overview

 The second floor will be used for meetings.
 There is one small permanent meeting room and one large permanent meeting room.
 The large room will sit approximately 100 people.
 This room can be divided into three smaller meeting rooms, allowing the Huskies to meet as a team or in individual groups.
 Players and coaches will be able to watch game film together or on their own.

 There will be a mechanical and film centre on the third floor and there are plans for a rooftop patio which can be used during Griffith Stadium events.

 With this addition comes a new work flow for the Huskies and their coaches.
 A new video scouting system has been purchased and the team will have 11 stations to view video (up from five this year).
 There will be new HD TVs, projectors, cameras and the same film software capabilities that NFL teams use.
 The clubhouse will get some new furniture and an upgraded sound system, among other details.

 Griffiths Stadium was expanded in August and September 2011, adding 1,174 seats.
 Funding for the new seats will be provided by University of Saskatchewan alumni David Dube and his wife Heather Ryan.
 Ten rows of seats were added to the east side stands between the 30 yard lines.
 These seats are premium seats which are wider, have more leg room, featuring armrests and cup holders.
 These seats are modelled after stadium seats in NFL stadiums.

+In May 2026, the stadium hosted a preseason game by the Saskatchewan Roughriders of the Canadian Football League.